saturncloud/flatiron-curriculum/program/enterprise-paired-nn-reg/README.md

 #### Use grid search to find help you tune the parameters

 You can play with optimizers, epochs, and batch sizes.
-The ones that I'm suggesting are not necessarily the best.
+The ones that we're suggesting are not necessarily the best.

 ```python